Israeli public diplomacy in the Gaza war: Operations

 On October 18, representatives of the families of the abductees met with the President of the United States Joe Biden, who made a special visit to Israel in the midst of the war.
 Biden stated that the United States fully supports Israel and is working for the release of the abductees, and that it will contribute as much of its resources as is required to accomplish this goal.
 On October 24, a delegation from the headquarters of the families of the abductees arrived at the UN Security Council discussion regarding the Gaza war.
-The parents of Omar Neutra, who was abducted to Gaza, spoke at the Security Council hearing and demanded that the UN act to return the abductees following them stating that the UN refused to act against Hamas.
+The parents of Omer Neutra, who was abducted to Gaza, spoke at the Security Council hearing and demanded that the UN act to return the abductees following them stating that the UN refused to act against Hamas.
 The next day, after Queen Rania of Jordan denied the beheading of civilians by the fighters of the military wing of Hamas.
 In response, headquarters sent her a link to a coded website that includes videos of beheadings, burning of bodies and abuse of civilians by troops.